ROCm/rocBLAS/.github/CONTRIBUTING.md

         // Public C interfaces
     } // extern "C"
     ```
     However, unnamed namespaces should not be used in header files.
-If absolutely required to mark a function or variable private to a compilation unit but defined in a header file, it should be declared `constexpr`, `static`, or `inline`.
+If it is absolutely necessary to mark a function or variable as private to a compilation unit but defined in a header file, it should be declared `static`, `constexpr` and/or `inline` (`constexpr` implies `static` for non-template variables and `inline` for functions).

     Even though rocBLAS goes into a shared library which exports a limited number of symbols, this is still a good idea, to decrease the chances of name collisions *inside* of rocBLAS.

-15. `std::string` should only be used for strings whose length is unknown at compile time or which can grow.
-For simple static strings, or strings which are initialized once and then used read-only, `const char*` should be used to refer to the string or pass it as an argument. `std::string` involves dynamic memory allocation and copying of temporaries, which can be slow. `std::string_view` is supposed to help alleviate that, but it's not available until C++17, and we're using C++14 now. `const char*` should be used for read-only views of strings, in the interest of efficiency.
+15. `std::string` should only be used for strings which can grow, or which must be dynamically allocated as read-write strings.
+For simple static strings, strings returned from functions like `getenv()`, or strings which are initialized once and then used read-only, `const char*` should be used to refer to the string or pass it as an argument.

+    `std::string` involves dynamic memory allocation and copying of temporaries, which can be slow. `std::string_view` is supposed to help alleviate that, but it's not available until C++17, and we're using C++14 now. `const char*` should be used for read-only views of strings, in the interest of efficiency.

-16. For code brevity and readability, when converting to numeric types, function-style casts are preferred to `static_cast<>()`.
-For example, `T(x)` is preferred to `static_cast<T>(x)`.
+16. For code brevity and readability, when converting to numeric types, function-style casts are preferred to `static_cast<>()` or C-style casts.
+For example, `T(x)` is preferred to `static_cast<T>(x)` or `(T)x`.

     When writing general containers or templates which can accept *arbitrary* types as parameters, not just *numeric* types, then the specific cast (`static_cast`, `const_cast`, `reinterpret_cast`) should be used, to avoid surprises.

     But when converting to *numeric* types, which have very well-understood behavior and are *side-effect free*, `type(x)` is more compact and clearer than `static_cast<type>(x)`.
 For pointers, C-style casts are okay, such as `(T*)A`.

 17. For BLAS2 functions and BLAS1 functions with two vectors, the `incx` and/or `incy` arguments can be negative, which means the vector is treated backwards from the end.
 A simple trick to handle this, is to adjust the pointer to the end of the vector if the increment is negative, as in: